 INFORMATION ON FINANCIAL DONATIONS:

-Proceeds from the Bay Area Firefighters and Families Fund will be equally allocated between all affected firefighters.
+Local California Professional Firefighters (CPF) affiliates came together and formed an official fundraising site to aid those firefighters whose lives have been uprooted by the disaster in the North Bay Firestorm.
+Proceeds from the Bay Area Firefighters and Families Fund will be equally allocated between all affected firefighters in Northern California.
 100% of the funds go to our firefighters.

-You can also donate to International Association of Fire Fighters (IAFF) Disaster Relief Fund, which provides immediate financial assistance to firefighters and their families who have experienced losses of their own.
+You can also donate to International Association of Fire Fighters (IAFF) Disaster Relief Fund, which provided immediate financial assistance to firefighters and their families who were impacted by the disasters.
+Additionally, the California Fire Foundation’s Supplying Aid to Victims of Emergency (SAVE) program aided firefighters throughout California with a $100 gift card if their home was destroyed/lost.
+Read more about this program below.

-As part of the California Fire Foundation’s mission to provide victim assistance, it’s Supplying Aid to Victims of Emergency (SAVE) program provides emergency short-term financial assistance to fire and natural disaster victims in California year-round.
-The California Fire Foundation is mobilizing direct assistance to those who’ve suffered catastrophic losses from the North Bay Firestorm.
-Through SAVE, CPF local affiliates and their fire departments are on site in Santa Rosa and Napa with hundreds of SAVE gift cards to aid anyone who has lost or incurred significant damage to their place of residence.
+Thanks to the generous contributions received, the California Fire Foundation mobilized direct assistance to those who’ve suffered catastrophic losses in the Southern California fires and the North Bay Firestorm.
+Through SAVE, CPF local affiliates and their fire departments were on site in Sonoma, Napa, Los Angeles, San Diego and Ventura Counties with thousands of SAVE gift cards to aid anyone who has lost or incurred significant damage to their place of residence.
 The $100 SAVE cards provide those suffering substantial property loss with some immediate on-site assistance.
-Click HERE to support the program or for more information.
+Click HERE to support the program for continued relief year-round statewide, or for additional information.